eryhughes/VolFe/docs/mdv/mdv_saturation.rst

 ===================================================================================

 Below are the different models for the sulfide content an sulfide saturation and sulate content at anhydrite currently in VolFe, which can also be viewed in the :doc:`saturation conditions notebook <SatCond>`.
+The sulfide is assumed to be pure FeS unless specified in the input dataframe using "sulf_XFe", "sulf_XCu", and "sulf_XNi" (mole fractions of FeS, CuS, and NiS in the sulfide, respectively)
 The model type is in **bold** (i.e., what option will effect this variable) and the options of models to use are in *italics* (default options are indicated).